gustavo-rodrigues-dev/command-bus-ts/readme.md

 # Command-Buss

-This project provide a simple and decoupled solution from a command handle structure with suport of publish subscribe.
+This project provide a simple and decoupled solution from a command handle structure with supports of publish subscribe.

 ![class](public/images/interfaces.png)